Officer-Involved Shooting at Hospital in Boyle Heights Leaves Man in Critical Condition

 It is unclear if both officers shot the man, she said.

-Aguilar did not know where the man was shot.
+Aguilar did not know what part of the man's body was shot.

 No one else was injured and normal operations will continue at the hospital, she said.